Keizaal/Keizaal/CREATIONCONTENT.md

 # Creation Club

-**Keizaal requires [Skyrim Anniversary Edition](https://store.steampowered.com/sub/626153/){:target="_blank" rel="noopener"}**, however not every piece of Creation Club content is present in the modlist.
-The following creations are available in Keizaal.
-Mods that modify these Creations or alter how they begin are listed alongside them.
+**Keizaal requires the [Skyrim Anniversary Edition](https://store.steampowered.com/sub/626153/){\:target="\_blank" rel="noopener"}**, though not all Creation Club content is included in the modlist.
+The tables below detail the status of each creation in Keizaal, along with any mods that modify or affect how they begin.

 ## Creations Included in Keizaal